Rodent control in household and summer cottage environments

 - Consumers can buy rodenticides intended for controlling mice only.

-- The rodenticides are packaged in bait boxes and they can only be used indoors.
+- Rodenticides are packaged in pre filled bait boxes and they can only be used indoors.

-- No rodenticides for controlling rats or moles have been authorised for consumer use.
-Rats and moles must be destroyed by trapping.
-If this does not work, please contact pest control companies.
+- No rodenticides for controlling rats have been authorised for consumer use.
+Rats must be destroyed by trapping.
+If this does not work, please contact pest control operators.

 - Read the instructions for use carefully and follow them.